Mounjaro®

 Remember, before starting Wegovy, ask your healthcare professional for a 'test drive'.
 They can judge if it's a good fit, based on your health profile and lifestyle, more than any advertisement or personal testimonial can.
 Like a weather-worn umbrella in the midst of British rains, your healthcare professional is your most reliable shield against health-related storms.

-So while there aren't any official age restrictions on medication like Wegovy, the perfect fit for you is based on a set of personalised considerations.
+So while there aren't any official upper age restrictions on medication like Wegovy, the perfect fit for you is based on a set of personalised considerations.
 It should be as unique as your fingerprint, honed by careful professional assessment.
 Starting a medication like Wegovy shouldn’t simply be a drop in the ocean.
 Instead, let's aim for it to be an enabler, a propeller in an older adult's journey towards healthier weight management.

 When it comes to managing your weight using GLP-1 weight loss medication, escorts like Wegovy can be a valuable ally.
 Think of your body as a beautifully cultivated garden.
 Choosing a new treatment like Wegovy is akin to introducing a new plant species to this elegant ecosystem.
 As with any addition to your garden, it's essential to ensure it is a good match with the existing flora and climate.